• Home

 SCHOLARSHIP HOLDERS

 • Scholarships are only awarded to candidates nominated by the competent authorities of the contracted partner countries or embassies of the Czech Republic.
-Applications with all relevant attachments must be submitted to the appropriate receiving institution (it may be a local agency or ministry; in some countries, the Czech Embassy is responsible for selection of eligible candidates); to receive more information contact the Czech embassy for the given country
+Applications with all relevant attachments must be submitted to the appropriate receiving institution (it may be a local agency or ministry; in some countries, the Czech Embassy is responsible for selection of eligible candidates); to receive more information contact the Czech embassy for the given country.

-• Information MEYS
+• Information MEYS (Ministry of Education, Youth and Sports)

 SELF-PAYERS